Vampeyer/protonvpnbreakfix/README.md

 =
 Startup.profile
 =
---- After deleting these files , I was able to view my site via proton vpn successfully , EVEN on multiple browsers, it was at the OS cache / network level , so a bit tricky to spot and find.
+--- After deleting these files , I was able to view my site via proton vpn successfully , when i was NOT ABLE TO AT ALL before
+( just that site though , but )
+ EVEN on multiple browsers,
+it was at the OS cache / network level , so a bit tricky to spot and find.
 =
 =